tayapro/wizy/README.md

 > [!NOTE]
 > The picture cropping on small screens is intentional and reflects the author's personal style.

+### F19 Error Handling and Page Redirection

+The WIZY application is designed to ensure a smooth user experience by catching all errors during the loading process or in case of incorrect data.
+When the application detects an error, it automatically redirects the user to a custom error page (500.html).
+This proactive error handling helps maintain the app's stability and provides users with a clear indication that something went wrong, along with a path to get back on track.

 ## Future Features

 > - Block mobile device rotation to landscape mode OR improve CSS styles.